Are you looking for the best family board games to have some exciting gaming time with your kids or partner?

 The games listed below are brilliant in many ways.
 They are easy to teach and can be played in one hour or less.
 They are entertaining for both kids and adults.
-Finally, they teach great skills to your little, or not so little, ones: counting, reading, critical thinking, intuition, long-term planning and so on.
+Finally, they teach handy skills to your little, or not so little, ones: counting, reading, critical thinking, intuition, long-term planning, and so on.

 With this review, I have considered board games that can be played by an eight-year-old kid or older.
 Games for younger ages are typically less interesting for adults, so I left them out.
 Also, I assumed the player count between 3 and 5.
 If your family is either bigger or smaller, please check one of our other reviews based on the player count.

 Below is a quick comparison table of the top 10 family board games we have selected for you.